 Encouraged by a video demonstation of kickback, I tackled the safety issue today.
 I cut a piece 1” x 1/8” steel to rough length.
 After several hours of angle grinding, filing, and polishing with my spindle sander, I was able to match the thickness of the knife to my thin kerf saw blade.
 The leading edge of the knife is beveled.
 Reassembly and alignment went way smoothly.

-No animals were harmed?
-Well, I used my new Ridgid Spindle Sander to flatten and polish the it after grinding and filing.
+I used my new Ridgid Spindle Sander to flatten and polish the it after grinding and filing.
 You can shoot a piece of steel a looooooong way down the driveway in belt sander mode!!!
 After amusing myself with repeated shots, I figured out how to set the stop on the sander.
 Ignorance can be a lot of fun.

 I am pleased with the result.
 Here’s the project in pictures: